Last updated: July 26, 2022

 This is where the forest turns lush and green, with tall trees such as Sassafras and Coachwoods providing shade for ferns to thrive on the forest floor.
 The area is also home to lots of different bird and mammal species.

 The ascent via Fern Bower is certainly not as challenging as the Giant Stairway, but it also shouldn’t be underestimated.

 When you reach the end of the steep climb, the Fern Bower Track connects with the Prince Henry Cliff Walk.

-The section of the Prince Henry Cliff Walk between the Jamieson Lookout and the Three Sisters is relatively easy, and includes a number of scenic lookout points.
+The section of the Prince Henry Cliff Walk to the Three Sisters is relatively easy and includes several scenic lookout points.

-These lookouts, such as the Banksia Lookout, Honeymoon Point and Lady Carrington Lookout, offer fantastic valley views.
+These lookouts offer fantastic valley views, such as the Banksia Lookout, Honeymoon Point and Lady Carrington Lookout.

 Map and Route

-If you start the walk from Echo Point, you will need to include the 500m long Three Sisters Walk (marked in red color) to get to the start of the Giant Stairway.
+If you start the walk from Echo Point, you will need to include the 500m long Three Sisters Walk (marked in red) to get to the start of the Giant Stairway.